vatlab/sos/doc/sos_format_v1.md

 gatk_path=config('gatk_path', config_file='~/.sos_config')
 ```

-calls a function `config` to get the value of `gatk_path` from a configuration file.
+calls a pre-defined Python function `config` to get the value of `gatk_path` from a configuration file.

 The comments before variable definition are meaningful because they will appear in the help message of the script (`sos show script`).
 The default values not only determines the values of variable when they are not specified from command line, but also determines